ttappr/linked-vector/README.md

 it isn't moved in the vector - its next and previous fields are updated to link it into the recycling list.

+## Economy

+`LinkedVector`'s struct is implemented in a minimalistic manner.
+It contains only 4 fields: one for the internal vector, another that holds a handle to the head node, another with a handle to the recycling list, and lastly the length field.

+There are no dummy nodes in the vector - all active nodes are data, and there's no field in the `LinkedVector` struct for a tail handle, although the vector does indeed have a tial node.

+## Other Features

+- **Cursors**:   The Cursor interface facilitates traversing the vector from any point.
+- **Indexing**:  Items can be indexed as with a vector using the handles.
+- **Iterators**: The standard assortment of double-ended iterators are implemented.
+- **Sorting**:   In-place sorting of elements is supported in `O(n log n)` time.

 # Examples
 ## Handles